-To save the parameters in the flash memory of the module, the particular memory segment must first be flushed entirely and then restored from RAM.
-If a reset occurs during this procedure (e.g. due to supply voltage fluctuations), the entire memory area may be destroyed.
+To store the parameters in the flash memory of the module, the particular memory segment must be buffered into RAM, then to be erased entirely and then restored from RAM.

+If a reset or VCC instability occurs during this procedure (e.g. due to supply voltage fluctuations), the entire memory area may be destroyed and the module can only be resurrected by means of a JTAG or Bootloader firmware update.
+Recommended procedure: First verify the configuration of the module with CMD\GET\REQ and only apply a CMD\SET\REQ if required.
+Make sure the VCC is stable and no reset occurs during this procedure.